alharitz/Ai-Project-Cat-and-Dog-Classification/README.md

 **Author**: [Your Name](https://www.linkedin.com/in/your-linkedin)
 ```

-This version reflects that you're using Jupyter notebooks (`.ipynb`) for the project.
-Feel free to adjust the file names and details as necessary.
+This updated `README.md` includes a section on setting up the environment with `requirements.txt`.
+Adjust the details as needed for your specific implementation.